Factors associated with overweight and obesity in children under five years old

 Important to note

 The findings from this review may differ from other reviews.
-This review only reports on obesity or overweight outcomes where they are measured before the age of five years, whereas previous reviews have measured these outcomes over a wider age range.
-This review also focuses on evidence that specifically classifies children as overweight or obese using body mass index (or other well-accepted measures for children under two years).
+This review only reports on obesity or overweight and obesity outcomes where they are measured before the age of five years, whereas previous reviews have measured these outcomes over a wider age range.
+This review also focuses on evidence that specifically classifies children as living with overweight or obesity using body mass index (or other well-accepted measures for children under two years).

 Read the full report in the Evidence Centre’s Report Library